 What is the motivation for these attacks?

-Sean Peasley, who heads Internet of Things (IoT) security at Deloitte, told Supply Chain Dive that no matter their purpose or form, affecting software supply chain programs or otherwise, security threats wreak havoc on normalcy.
+Sean Peasley, who heads Internet of Things (IoT) security at Deloitte, told Supply Chain Dive that no matter their purpose or form, affecting software supply chain programs or otherwise, security threats wreak havoc normalcy.
 “It can shut down their operations,” Peasley warned.
 “It can shut down the manufacturing process.”

 Why are supply chain cyber-attacks trending?